Are foreigners allowed to own property in Hawaii?

 When we asked expats in Hawaii if foreigners are allowed to own property, they answered...

 "Yes, foreigners are allowed to own property in Hawaii.
 Non-U.S. citizens are able to purchase real estate in Hawaii, just like any other U.S. citizen.
 However, they must go through the same process as any other buyer, including obtaining a mortgage, if necessary, and paying all applicable taxes and fees.
-Additionally, foreign buyers may be subject to additional restrictions, such as obtaining a foreign investment permit from the Hawaii Department of Business, Economic Development, and Tourism," remarked another expat in Hawaii.
+Additionally, foreign buyers may be subject to additional restrictions, such as obtaining a foreign investment permit from the Hawaii Department of Business, Economic Development, and Tourism," said a member in Hawaii.

 Other Questions:

-- What do I need to know before retiring in Hawaii?
+- What should I pack when moving to Hawaii?

 - What is life like in Hawaii?